 No. 2: Scientific Pricing is Only Forecasting

 “The techniques employed in pricing science fall into two main categories: forecasting and optimization.
 The biggest misconception about pricing is that it is a forecasting tool.
-The main purpose of forecasting is to measure the effect of price changes on market demand, whereas the ultimate goal of pricing science is to find the optimum pricing strategy to improve the business.
+The main purpose of forecasting is to measure the effect of price changes on market demand, whereas the ultimate goal of pricing science is to find the optimum pricing strategy to improve the business, wallet share and customer lifetime value.
 To be more specific, the first step in pricing is to analyze the historical data to capture the trends.
 The next and most important step is to not necessarily repeat these trends, but to modify them in order to improve the business,” said Zilliant Senior Pricing Scientist Amir Meimand.

 No. 3: More Time = More Sales Effectiveness

-“The biggest misconception is around sales effectiveness – particularly the idea that by giving sales reps more time by streamlining or removing non-selling activities they will sell more.
+“The biggest misconception is around sales effectiveness – particularly the idea that by giving sales reps more time by streamlining or removing non-selling activities they will sell more, thus increasing sales performance and growth.
 To effectively use the extra selling time, sales reps need the right information at the right time.
 If the information is not timely or it’s not relevant to the situation, then the sales reps end up wasting their valuable time,” said Zilliant Director of Client Services Steven Smith.

 No. 4: Adoption is Automatic